l460289052/Orbitool/readme.md

 #### Calculator

 You can input formula or mass.
-If formula was inputted, mz will be showed.
-Others formula(s) will be showed.
+If formula was inputted, mz will be shown.
+Others formula(s) will be shown.

 Just a hint: the result text box is editable just for copying.
 Oribitool won't read anything from it.